franpanteli/APIs-Request-Header-Parser-Microservice/ReadMe.md

 ## API Endpoints

 The path for the project's primary API endpoint is /api/whoami.
-When a client makes an HTTP GET request to this endpoint, the server responds with a JSON / JavaScript object.
+When a client makes an HTTP GET request to this endpoint, the server responds with a JavaScript JSON object.
 This contains their IP address, language preferences, and software information.
 Error handling was also implemented to serve the project index.html file.

 ## Dependencies
 This project has two dependencies.
 The first is [express](https://www.npmjs.com/package/express), which was used to build the web application in its [server.js file](https://github.com/franpanteli/APIs-Request-Header-Parser-Microservice-Project/blob/main/server.js).
 The second dependency is [cors](https://www.npmjs.com/package/cors), which was used to produce Cross-Origin Resource Sharing middleware.